 The mission of the Environmental Engineering Department is to provide the high quality environmental engineering education as required by the industry and the public; to advance the understanding and application of the principles of environmental science and engineering; to enhance and maintain sustainable economic development efforts and to improve the well-being of the society in general through teaching, research and community outreach programs.
 This mission is consistent with the broader mission of the Institution.

 The graduates of the B.S. program of METU Department of Environmental Engineering, after few years following graduation, are environmental engineering professionals who meet the following Program Educational Objectives:

-1. Graduates will identify and contribute to the solution of current and emerging environmental problems in a creative and independent manner.
+1. Graduates will identify and contribute to the prevention and solution of current and emerging environmental problems in a creative and independent manner.